Calculator

 Is the result binding?

-No. This calculator is for general information and first-pass estimates only.
+No. The result is for general information and first-pass estimates only.